volkmannp/ntbgraphics/README.md

   - at least three columns with information about ‘Animal’, ‘Meanspeed’ and ‘SerialLearn’ in your Meta Behavior;
   - correct order of columns:
-      - the Animal List does not require a certain order,
+      - the Animal List does not require a certain order;
       - the Meta Behavior should list ‘Meanspeed’ as the very first and ‘SerialLearn’ as the very last of all behavioral experiments - ‘Animal’ might be at the beginning or at the end, but not inbetween\!

 Furthermore, the functions require definition of the experimental setup in terms of 4-arm or 2-arm design or required type of analysis (you may